rrobbes/EngineeringOfMobileSystemsV2/7-JS-Recap/README.md

 ### How much TS do I really need to know?

+You don't need to know "that much":
+- You need to use type annotations for arguments and return types of functions.
+- You need to know how to define the types of your objects (otherwise it's easy to send an object that is not compatible)

+If you want, you can use more advanced features, such as defining functions with generics, but you don't really need to do this.
+You would need to do so when you are defining higher-order functions (such as your version of map).
+In practice, you won't do much of this, rather use existing higher-order functions.

+### What is the difference between interfaces and types?

+### What file extension do I need to use when using Javascript or TypeScript?
+We have four kinds of extensions:
+- `.js`: Javascript
+- `.jsx`: Supports Javascript and also JSX (where you can have React components), although Expo can also use JSX syntax in `.js` files.
+- `.ts`: TypeScript (by definition, also JavaScript, since Javascript is valid TypeScript)
+- `.tsx`: TypeScript with support for JSX too (where you can have React components, but also type check them with TypeScript)

+In practice, if you use `.tsx`, it supports everything that you will need.

 ## Functional Programming questions

 ### Can you give more examples of higher-order functions?